remy/nodemon/README.md

 If you *only* have io.js installed (and the default install creates a symlink from `node` to `iojs`), then nodemon will work just fine out of the box (or [should](https://github.com/remy/nodemon/issues/468)).

 If you've got *both* node and io.js installed, then it's easy!
-You can either edit the local `nodemon.json` file (in your working directory) or in your `$HOME` directory containing:
+You can either edit the local `nodemon.json` or `nodemon.js` file (in your working directory) or in your `$HOME` directory containing:

 ```json
 {